 The right ventricular outflow tract (RVOT) gradient was less than 30 mmHg in all patients and 2 patients had moderate pulmonary valvular insufficiency.

-The diagnostic criteria of TOF employed in Thiès was in all cases in conformity with that employed at the reference center of the hospital of Tübingen, thus proving the availability in the rural areas of Senegal, the human resource competent in the diagnosis of congenital cardiopathies.
+The diagnosis criteria of TOF employed in Thiès was in all cases in conformity with that employed at the reference center of the hospital of Tübingen, thus confirming the availability of human resources competent in the diagnosis of congenital heart disease in the rural areas of Senegal.
 The Cardiac Doppler ultrasound is the gold standard in the diagnosis of TOF.
 However, cardiac catheterization preoperatively to better appreciate the anatomy of the coronary arteries, pulmonary artery and its branches was performed in 3/16 of our patients.
 Tchoumi, J.C.T. also performed it in 3/22 patients.

 An oxygen saturation of less than 95% on routine pulse oximetry screening within 24 hours after birth may be an interesting alternative for the diagnosis of severe congenital heart disease in newborns .